Preview: Into the Mist

 * * *

 The house the drive led to was old and obviously abandoned but still magnificent.
 It was fairly large and encompassed so many elements it was hard to take it all in.
 She brought the car to a stop and studied the complicated structure.
-The Victorian façade featured an eclectic array of windows—rectangular, arched, oval, and bay—a steeply pitched roofline with actual turrets, an inset balcony, and a long verandah that ran the length of the home.
+The Victorian façade featured an eclectic array of windows—rectangular, arched, oval, and bay—a steeply pitched roofline with actual turrets, inset balconies, and a long verandah that ran the length of the home.
 Slender, round posts resting on rough brick bases seemed to be holding up the gabled roof of it fairly well except for one section that was leaning a bit.
 It had lengths of gingerbread woodwork, mostly intact, hanging from the top of it that matched the trim of the verandah railing.
 And below it, latticework covered the dark space underneath.
 She raised her eyes.
 In the center of each octagonal turret, wrought-iron embellishments pointed at the sky.
 Lightning rods?

 All in all, including the basement, which she could see the windows of in the brick foundation, she counted four levels.
 The basement, two stories, and probably some attic space.